• Emma Daniels

 Music Director & Conductor

-Emma’s compositions have been performed by Triad: Boston’s Choral Collective, Westminster Chapel Choir, Tufts Chamber Singers, and other college, synagogue, and church choirs from Boston to Los Angeles.
-She has been commissioned by California School of the Arts and Chicago Sinai Congregation.
+Emma’s compositions have been performed by choirs at Jacksonville University, the Church of St. Mary the Virgin in Times Square, and other college, synagogue, and church choirs from Boston to Los Angeles.
 As a vocalist, she has performed both solo and ensemble work in the Midwest and on the East Coast, including with St. Matthew’s Episcopal Church in Wilton, CT, St. James Cathedral Choir of Chicago, Philadelphia Symphonic Choir, and Princeton Society of Musical Amateurs.
-Emma grew up singing with the Chicago Children’s Choir, an organization born out of the Civil Rights Movement, dedicated to creating a better world through connecting singers of different backgrounds and experiences to create music.
-This worldview has shaped her as a musician today.

 Emma holds a Master of Music in Choral Conducting from Westminster Choir College in Princeton, NJ and a Bachelor of Arts in Music from Tufts University in Medford, MA.
+She is thrilled to begin pursuing a Doctor of Musical Arts in Choral Conducting at Rutgers University’s Mason Gross School of the Arts in the fall.

 • Board of Directors